SELab-2/Dr-Trottoir-4/readme/authorisation.md

 - `CanDeleteUser` (object): checks if the user has a higher rank than the one he tries to delete
 - `CanEditUser` (object): checks if the user who tries to edit is in fact the user himself or someone with a higher rank
 - `CanEditRole` (object): checks if the user who tries to assign a role, doesn't set a role higher than his own role
-- `ManualFromSyndic` (object): checks if the user that tries to access the manual is in fact the owner of the building for which this manual was uploaded.
+- `ReadOnlyManualFromSyndic` (global + object): checks if the user that tries to access the manual is in fact the owner of the building for which this manual was uploaded and checks if he only tries to read.

 ### Action based permissions